Computing $p$-presentation distances is hard: Computing for Merge trees

 and observe that $L(j) = (1-\lambda_j)L(1) + \lambda_jL(e_i)$.
 Since the presentation matrices are compatible for all $\lambda_j$, and we are interpolating the indices in the presentation matrices, we have that \begin{linenomath} \end{linenomath} Doing this for every $i$ gives the sequence of merge trees

 and presentation matrices

 satisfying (i) -- (iv) of the lemma. \cref{eq:interpolation} ensures that \cref{eq_pres_seq} is still satisfied. \end{proof}

 In the following, $B_0^{\rm fin}(M_i)$ denotes the subset of $B(M_i)$ of intervals of finite length. \begin{lemma} Suppose $M_1, M_2, \dots, M_\ell$ and $P'_1,P_2,P'_2,\dots, P'_{\ell-1},P_\ell$ satisfy the conditions of \cref{lem_refinement}.
 Then, for every $1\leq i<\ell$, there is a subset $\Pi_i \subseteq G_i\times R_i$, with each $g\in G_i$ and $r\in R_i$ showing up in at most one pair of $\Pi_i$, such that \begin{linenomath} \end{linenomath} \end{lemma} \begin{proof} Let $(G,R,\gr)$ be a presentation of a merge tree $\widehat{M}$, and let $\leq$ be a total order on $G\cup R$ such that $\gr(c)\leq \gr(c')$ whenever $c\leq c'$ for $c,c'\in G\cup R$.
-Seeing every generator $g\in G$ as a point, and a relation $\{g,h\}\in R$ as an edge connecting $g$ to $h$, running the ``standard algorithm'' for persistent homology on this sequence of points and vertices computes the persistence barcode of a filtered hypergraph (two points may be connected by multiple edges).
+Seeing every generator $g\in G$ as a point, and a relation $\{g,h\}\in R$ as an edge connecting $g$ to $h$, running the ``standard algorithm'' \cite[Ch.~VII.1]{edelsbrunner2022computational} for persistent homology on this sequence of points and vertices computes the persistence barcode of a filtered multigraph (two points may be connected by multiple edges).
 If no relation appears twice, however, then the computation will give precisely the persistence barcodes of $B(\widehat{M})$.
 Furthermore, if a relation appears twice, then the corresponding column will be cleared out and thus only contribute to the barcode in degree 1.
 In particular, the bars in $B_0(\widehat{M})$ correspond precisely to a set $\Pi\subseteq G\times R$, and this pairing depends only on the ordering of the generators and relations.
-To prove the statement, note that, by virtue of Lemma 4 (iii), that the order of the generators and relations coincide for $P_i'$ and $P_{i+1}$.
-In particular, running the persistence algorithm on either $(G_i, R_i, \gr'_i)$ or $(G_i, R_i, \gr_{i+1})$, we obtain a set $\Pi_i \subseteq G_i\times R_i$ such that \begin{linenomath} \end{linenomath} Note that each $g$ and $r$ is either paired or unpaired by the standard algorithm.
-In either case, any generator or relation appears in at most one pair. \end{proof} The following result is immediate. \begin{corollary} Suppose $M_1, M_2, \dots, M_\ell$ and $P'_1,P_2,P'_2,\dots, P'_{\ell-1},P_\ell$ satisfy the conditions of \cref{lem_refinement}.
-Then, $\Pi_i$ defines a matching $\phi_i\colon B(M_i)\to B(M_{i+1})$ where the two infinite bars are matched to each other, and such that
+We expand on these ideas and give an example in \cref{rem.stdalg}.